umbraco/UmbracoDocs/Documentation/Installation/Upgrading/general.md

 Or you can open the **NuGet Package Manager** and select the **Updates** pane to get a list of available updates.
 Choose the package called **UmbracoCms** and click update.
 This will run through all the files and make sure you have the latest changes while leaving files you have updated.

-You will be asked to overwrite your web.config file and the files in /config so make sure to back them up beforehand.
-After the update is done and before running the project again, make sure to merge the new files with your backed up files.
-See the next section for details on merging configuration files.
+You will be asked to overwrite your web.config file and the files in /config, make sure to answer **No** to those questions.
+Now here comes the tricky bit: We'll be mean and overwrite your web.config file anyway.
+But we'll back it up so don't worry (plus you already had your own backup, right?).
+You can find the backup in `App_Data\ConfigBackup\20140320-165450`, the `20140320-165450` bit is the current date and time, so it varies.
+You can then merge your config files and make sure they're completely up to date.

 ##Merge configuration files
 You can expect some changes to the following configuration files: